katzrkool/patientPrescriptionMonitor/README.md

 # Patient Presciption Monitor
 Download patient prescription data from the [arkansas pmp database](https://arkansaspmp.com) for all your patients

+## Prerequisites
 * PyQt5
 * Pandas
 * Requests
 * Selenium
-## Prerequisites
+* Google Chrome or Chromium
+* chromedriver

-You can install all of them at once by cloning the repo and running
+You can install all of them (except chrome and chromedriver) at once by cloning the repo and running

 `pip install -r requirements.txt`